Former Las Vegas Sands Corp. President Bill Weidner quit before he could be formally fired.

 Four days later, Weidner resigned in a letter to the board, saying: “He has had, and continued to have, outstanding differences (with Adelson) about the management of the company.”

 According to the filing, “The company and Mr. Weidner attempted to negotiate the terms of Mr. Weidner’s departure for the next several days, but were unable to reach agreement.”

 Adelson, Las Vegas Sands’ founder and majority shareholder, told Bloomberg News that Weidner’s departure wasn’t a loss for the casino company.

 “Just the opposite,” Adelson said.
 “I got a call from one of our people in a remote location who said, ‘I’m very glad that there’s one person steering the ship.’
 That tells the whole story.
 I’ve always been in charge, theoretically.”

-The change in power at the top of Las Vegas Sands comes after more than 17 months of turmoil.
-During Weidner’s tenure, the company was transformed from one aging Strip casino into a publicly traded gaming corporation with holdings on the Strip, in Macau and development projects in Singapore and Pennsylvania.
+The change in power atop Las Vegas Sands comes after more than 17 months of turmoil.
+During Weidner’s tenure, the company was transformed from one aging Strip hotel-casino into a publicly traded gaming corporation with holdings on the Strip, in Macau and development projects in Singapore and Pennsylvania.

 “Life goes on.
 We have somewhere around 30,000 employees and what happens is that I’ve learned over the years that businesses build up a life of their own,” Adelson said Tuesday.
 “With 30,000 people out there all pulling in the same direction, we’re confident that we’ll make very good progress.”